Moderate to Strenuous, 4.5 - 6.5 miles (7.2 - 10.5 km) round trip, 3 - 4 hours

 - We recommend that visitors park at the Visitor Center parking area and use the park’s free shuttle system or the Visitor Center to Lower Town Trail to access the trail from Lower Town.

-- From the Information Center in Lower Town turn right to merge with the Appalachian Trail at the end of Shenandoah Street, then proceed under the railroad trestle out to the Point.
+- From the Master Armorer's House in Lower Town turn right to merge with the Appalachian Trail at the end of Shenandoah Street, then proceed under the railroad trestle out to the Point.
 Cross the footbridge over the Potomac River and go down the spiral staircase to the C&O Canal Towpath.
 Turn left (upstream) and follow the C&O Canal Towpath for 0.3 miles, then cross a small wooden footbridge over the canal bed to Harpers Ferry Road.
 Directly across the road is the Maryland Heights trailhead.

 - The first bend on this green-blazed trail offers a nice view of the Potomac.
 Go straight at the first intersection to a see the 1862 Naval Battery, then return to the green-blazed trail and turn right.
 At the next two intersections stay straight on the red-blazed Overlook Cliff Trail.
 About 0.3 miles turn right for a narrow, rocky descent 0.5 miles to the cliffs overlooking Harpers Ferry.